virtuoushub/threaditjs/examples/vue/README.md

 When I first announced the project (before I had performance metrics), Vue had a significant delay on larger threads, and I said it was the slowest at rendering large threads.
 By coincidence, an updated version of Vue came out and seems to have improved performance significantly.

-On large threads it has roughly similar performance to React: 15 or so seconds.
-I'll wait until I can get a post-render hook for Vue to try to measure performance on the medium thread.
+On large threads it has roughly similar performance to React's development build: 15 or so seconds.

+Update mid-January: instead of nextTick, the 'ready' function and a basic lock sufficed for a post-render hook.

 ---